Mirrored discs spanned the Roseland Ballroom balcony.

-When I mentioned the appeal of the discs to me he offered them for me to paint.
+When I mentioned to Stephen the appeal of the discs he offered them for me to paint.
+Dear guy.
 He knew I liked painting things.

-I went home with five.
+I went home with five discs.
 Here are four of the five.

 Mom on one arm, Dad/Son on the other.
 Hairy all over.

-This is of fella sitting, cigarette in mouth, knees to chest.
-Four additional figures are indicated behind him.
+This is a fella sitting, cigarette in mouth, knees to chest, hands clasped in front.